 If applicable, please fill in the result of your TOEFL or IELTS test on the on-line application.
 The minimum acceptable test score for TOEFL is 600 (paper-based) or 230 (computer-based) or 100 (internet-based; no individual component must be below 22).
 The minimum acceptable test score for IELTS is an overall band of 6.5.
 The official copy must be supplied by the Educational Testing Service directly to the School.
 If you claim exemption from the TOEFL or IELTS because you have attended a university where English is used, please notify us of this.

-In general, we do NOT accept applications for January admission to the M.Sc. program.
+In general, we do not accept applications for January admission to the M.Sc. program.
 This is because most Winter courses have Fall courses as pre-requisites.
 On occasion, a student graduating in December with a very strong background in Computer Science may be accepted for January admission.
 All applicants must submit ALL documents by September 1st.

 The School does not respond to individual inquiries concerning results of an application.
 You will be notified, in writing, of our decision.
 Later, you will receive notification, in writing, from Graduate and Postdoctoral Studies of the official admission decision.
 The School only has the power to recommend admission decisions to GPS.
 It is possible (but unusual) for them to alter our recommendation.
-Once we write to you informing you of a recommendation, you must understand it is always subject to final, official approval by GPS.
+Once we write to you of a recommendation, you must understand it is always subject to final, official approval by GPS.

 Students admitted to a program may request to defer their admission to the same program for a period of up to one year, without having to pay a new application fee.
 This does not apply to special or visiting students, who must apply and pay an application fee every year.
 The application for deferral must be made in writing, signed by the student, to the academic unit offering the student's program.
 The signed request must state the desired term of deferred admissions and the reasons for requesting a deferral, the current mailing address, telephone and email address.